 Mike and I completed the entire path with mountain bikes, however, I highly recommend a road bike for this trail!
 It took us around 6 and a half hours to complete 55 miles.
 The entire path is actually 44 miles there and back, however, we accidentally took a wrong turn at the rotary (yes a rotary on a bike path!) and ended up going 8 miles out of our way on the Chatham County Rail Trail.

 There are no major hills, however, I would not recommend beginning cyclists to complete the entire path.
 Parts of the path feel like a steady steep incline, which sometimes is harder than an actual hill.
 In fact, we are still sore today after our ride!

 Along the way, you pass all sorts of gorgeous scenery including ponds, state parks, marshes, forests, and cranberry bogs.
 It’s New England at it’s best and by far the top thing to do for any fitness buffs and nature lovers visiting Cape Cod.
 The path was not crowded at all and the weather was beautiful, making for perfect riding conditions.

-Tip: at the end of the trail if you keep going in the same direction for about .6 miles on the road, you will get to an ocean lookout.
-The beach is very scenic, clean, and uncrowded and provides a wonderful break after completing 22 miles on the bike!
+Tip: at the end of the trail if you keep going in the same direction for about .6 miles on the road, you will arrive at an ocean lookout.
+Coast Guard beach is very scenic, clean, and uncrowded and provides a wonderful break after completing 22 miles on the bike!
 In my opinion, biking a mere 0.6 additional miles for the stunning ocean views is well worth the few extra minutes!